sarajag/foundry-samples/samples/microsoft/infrastructure-setup/17-private-network-standard-user-assigned-identity-agent-setup/README.md

 ## Key Information

 **Limited Region Support for Class A Subnet IPs**
-- Class A subnet support is only available in select regions and requires allowlisting of your subscription ID.
+- Class A is supported in a subset of regions supported by the Azure AI Foundry Agent service.

 **Region and Resource Placement Requirements**
 - **All Foundry workspace resources should be in the same region as the VNet**, including CosmosDB, Storage Account, AI Search, Foundry Account, Project, Managed Identity.
 The only exception is within the Foundry Account, you may choose to deploy your model to a different region, and any cross-region communication will be handled securely within our network infrastructure.